Tejas08-hub/RTL-to-GDSII-Internship-Labs/Module_01_RTL_Design_and_IP_Integration/38_Timing Analysis of GCD(Greatest common diviser) using OpenSTA/Readme.md

 Result = A
 ```

-Example:
+### Example

 ```
 A = 48

 B = 18

-48 >18
+48 > 18

-A =30
+A = 30

-30 >18
+30 > 18

-A =12
+A = 12

-18 >12
+18 > 12

-B =6
+B = 6

-12 >6
+12 > 6

-A =6

-6 =6
+A = 6

-B =0
+B = 0

-Result =6
+Result = 6
 ```

-The algorithm continues until one operand becomes zero.
+The algorithm repeatedly subtracts the smaller number from the larger one until one operand becomes zero.
+The remaining value is the Greatest Common Divisor.

 ---

 # Applications

-Digital GCD circuits are widely used in

 - Cryptography
 - RSA Encryption
-- Modular Arithmetic
-- Error Correction
 - Digital Signal Processing
-- Hardware Accelerators
+- Error Detection and Correction
-- Arithmetic Logic Units
+- Arithmetic Accelerators
 - Coprocessors
+- Embedded Systems
 - Rational Number Simplification

 ---